 pod repo update and then runs

-# CocoaPods # CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-This task runs 'pod install'. - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional
+# CocoaPods # Install CocoaPods dependencies for Swift and Objective-C Cocoa projects - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional

 |Working directory||(Optional) Specify the working directory in which to execute this task.
 If left empty, the repository directory will be used.|

 |Force repo update||(Required) Selecting this option will force running 'pod repo update' before install.|